ellefeg/RNASeq/cellranger101.md

 For more about how I built the new mouse + zsgreen reference genome, see the `SCI_7dpi_notes` page on LabArchives.

+# cellranger count

+* When counting UMIs, Cell Ranger only consider reads that have a valid UMI and a valid 10x barcode.
+Further, Cell Ranger considers reads which meet all of the following criteria: (1) Has a MAPQ of 255, (2) Maps to exactly one gene (as shown in the GX tag of the BAM file alignment record), (3) Overlaps an exon by at least 50% in a way consistent with annotated splice junctions and strand annotation.
+* There are barcodes without cells inside the droplets; these are not kept in the final "cells" output
+* If a UMI is counted more than once, it will only count for a value of 1

 **count Output**

 The output of the `cellranger count` analysis will be contained in a folder called, surprisingly, `counts`, which in turn contains a subfolder called `outs`.
 It contains many different output files, including: